yophlox/FlxPolymod/README.md

 * Made cuz nobody else made one lol!

-* code taken from multiple placez lel
+* 90% of the code is by Joalor64GH